weedoit/easyenum/README.md

 doSomething(UserRole.ADMIN);
 ```

-Note that the properties of the object returned by EasyEnum are of type keyof typeof MyEnum, which is a union of the string literal types that correspond to the keys of the object.
+Note that the properties of the object returned by EasyEnum are of type keyof typeof UserRole, which is a union of the string literal types that correspond to the keys of the object.
 This ensures that you can only pass valid enum values to functions that accept them.

 License
-@weedoit/superenum is licensed under the MIT License.
+@weedoit/easyenum is licensed under the MIT License.
 See the LICENSE file for details.